menandmice/micetro_docs/guides/user-manual/dns_records.rst

 When you perform an editing action, the Edit menu’s Undo command is modified to include that action.
 For example, if you disable a record, the Undo command changes to Undo Disable.
 Selecting this command will reverse the action and restore the previously deleted record.

-When you perform an Undo action, the Redo command becomes active.
+When you perform an Undo action, the :guilabel:`Redo` command becomes active.
 Selecting this command reverses the previous Undo action.

 If you perform multiple editing actions in a row, the Undo command can be used repeatedly to restore each prior action.